Acupuncture

 • Paperwork – all of your paperwork is filled out electronically before your arrival – no need to print out anything.
 Just click on the link in your confirmation email to complete that before coming in.

 • Arrival Time – Give yourself adequate time to find our offices, especially for your first visit.
-Our buildings can be a little tricky to navigate the first time.
+Our buildings can be a little tricky to navigate to the first time.

-• Clothing – wear loose fitting clothing that can be rolled up above your elbows and above your knees.
+• Clothing – wear loose-fitting clothing that can be rolled up above your elbows and above your knees.
 If you forget to bring loose clothing, don’t worry about it – we always have plenty of towels in our clinic to drape any area of your body during the treatment.

-• Food and Hydration – it’s always a good idea to give yourself a small snack or glass of water before a treatment.
+• Food and Hydration – it’s always a good idea to give yourself a small snack or glass of water before treatment.
 We have delicious ginger chews, along with water, coffee, and tea in the office if you need something before or after a session.

-• Cell Phones – we don’t mind when a cell phone goes off during a treatment, but it hinders your ability to relax.
+• Cell Phones – we don’t mind when a cell phone goes off during treatment, but it hinders your ability to relax.
 We have charging cords in all treatment rooms for you to recharge while you are being treated, but please set everything to silent before you arrive.

-• Spouses/Children – this individuals are welcome to relax in our lobby, or they can come into the treatment room with your permission.
+• Spouses/Children – these individuals are welcome to relax in our lobby, or they can come into the treatment room with your permission.
 We usually recommend family members to wait in the lobby to give you every chance to relax during your treatment.
 Please note that individuals under the age of 18 must have an adult present in the treatment room at all times during the session.

 • Relax– like many other patients, you will find that your acupuncture treatment is the one time that you get just for YOU during the week.
 Its ability to relax and rejuvenate the body will become a new favorite in your self-care regime.

-• Post-Acupuncture Care– your acupuncturist will review any post-care instructions with you at check out, but it’s usually small items like hydration, rest, or skin care after a fire cupping massage session.
+• Post-Acupuncture Care– your acupuncturist will review any post-care instructions with you at check out, but it’s usually small items like hydration, rest, or skin care after a fire-cupping massage session.